iTwin/viewer-components-react/packages/itwin/grouping-mapping-widget/README.md

 ## Permissions and Scopes

-The SPA client used by your iTwin viewer must have these additional scopes:
+The SPA client used by your iTwin viewer must have the `itwin-platform` scope.

-- `insights:read`
-- `insights:modify`
-- `itwins:read`

 In addition, users must have the `imodels_read` and `imodels_write` [permissions](https://developer.bentley.com/apis/insights/operations/create-mapping/#authorization) assigned at either the Project or iModel level.
 Further instruction on how to create roles and assign permissions can be found in the [iTwin Platform Projects API documentation](https://developer.bentley.com/apis/projects/tutorials/).